-Miller Homes is supportive of the recognition by the Council that demolitions will continue to occur within the area and that an appropriate allowance is included.

-However, demolitions have historically been higher than the allowance proposed (on average 211 demolitions per year between 2007/08 and 2017/18 - Table 7, SD.22), and whilst it is noted that this has been due to stock clearance by Gentoo, there may be scope for a more significant allowance.
+The HBF is supportive of the recognition by the Council that demolitions will continue to occur within the area and that an appropriate allowance is included.
+It is noted that demolitions have historically been higher than the allowance proposed, and whilst it is noted that this has been due to stock clearance, there may be scope for a more significant allowance.